12 Easy Fixes for No Internet, Secured on Windows

 • For persistent issues, consider resetting network adapter settings, changing DNS servers, modifying power management options, or using Windows' troubleshooting tools.
 Reinstalling network adapter drivers or switching between Wi-Fi frequencies (2.4 GHz and 5 GHz) can also help.

-• Misconfigured network settings: Sometimes, the settings for your router, IP, or DNS might not be set up correctly.
+• Misconfigured network settings: Sometimes, settings for your router, IP, or DNS may not be configured correctly.

-• Driver issues: Your network drivers, which help your computer connect to the Internet, might be old or not working right.
+• Driver issues: Your network drivers, which facilitate your computer’s internet connection, could be outdated or malfunctioning.

-• Third-party interference: Sometimes, programs like firewalls, anti-virus software, or VPNs can mess with your internet connection.
+• Third-party interference: Programs like firewalls, anti-virus software, or VPNs might interfere with your internet connection.

-• Router problems: Issues with your router, like software bugs, hardware troubles, or settings that don’t match, can cause this error.
+• Router problems: Issues with your router, such as software bugs, hardware flaws, or misconfigured settings, could trigger this error.

-• IPv6 compatibility: If your router has trouble with IPv6 settings (a type of internet address format), it can lead to problems.
+• IPv6 compatibility: Your router may have trouble with IPv6 settings (a type of internet address format), resulting in issues.

-• IP address conflict: This happens when multiple devices use the same IP address, leading to connection issues.
+• IP address conflict: This happens when multiple devices on the network use the same IP address, leading to connection issues.

 Pre-solutions

-• Disconnect other devices: If you have devices like a phone connected to your computer, they might affect your internet connection.
-Disconnect them to see if it helps with the network issue.
+• Disconnect other devices: Devices like phones, when connected to your computer, might impact your internet.
+Disconnect them to see if it helps resolve the network issue.

-If these simple steps don’t fix the problem, you can move on to the more detailed solutions listed below.
+If these simple steps don’t fix the problem, you can proceed with the more detailed solutions listed below.

 1. Reset your connection

-Resetting your network connection can often fix the “No Internet, secured” issue.
-Here’s how to do it:
+Resetting your network connection can often resolve the “No Internet, secured” issue.

-1. Click on the internet symbol in your taskbar, then choose the network that shows the “No Internet, secured” message.
+1. Click on the internet symbol in your taskbar, then choose the network that displays the “No Internet, secured” message.

 Click on the internet symbol in your taskbar